synqs/ArduinoThermoControlWeb/README.md

 - Updates are done through flask_socketio
 - The layout is made nice through flask_bootstrap.

-TODO:
+# TODO

-1.)
-Make the config site look better.
+ 1. Make the config site look better.
-2.)
-Send the last data to the hdf5 file.
+ 2. Send the last data to the hdf5 file.
-3.)
-Plots and nicer table ?
+ 3. Plots and nicer table ?

 # Installation